The Ultimate 1 Day in Lucca Itinerary: 2024 Guide

 🕗 Opening Hours: Mon to Fri from 10:30 to 6:30PM and Sunday from 10:30 to 7:30PM

-Take a well-earned break at the Botanical Garden of Lucca, a tranquil green space founded in 1820 as part of a scientific educational initiative by Elisa Bonaparte Baciocchi, Napoleon’s sister.
+Take some time to relax in the Botanical Garden of Lucca, founded in 1820 as a peaceful green space by Elisa Bonaparte Baciocchi, sister of Napoleon.

-This garden preserves historical layouts and structures from the 19th century and is divided into several sections, including a large Arboretum with ancient trees and the Montagnola area dedicated to local mountain flora.
+A few beautiful gardens designed in the 19th century have been preserved, as well as a large Arboretum with ancient trees and the Montagnola area dedicated to local mountain flora.

 Lucca-Botanical-Garden